-We exist to support and empower the estimated half a million Australians living with dementia and almost 1.6 million people involved in their care.
+We exist to support and empower over 400,000 Australians living with dementia and almost 1.5 million people involved in their care.
 Dementia is the second leading cause of death in Australia, with provisional data showing dementia will soon likely become the leading cause of death, yet it remains one of the most challenging and misunderstood conditions.

 Founded by carers more than 40 years ago, today we are the national peak body for people impacted by dementia in Australia.